Home » RECIPES » THE BASICS » Grenadine (Pomegranate Simple Syrup)

 Time: 10 minutes

-This Grenadine recipe, or as I like to call it Pomegranate Simple Syrup, is a staple item on my bar cart.
-I love how it takes 10 minutes to make, lasts weeks (meaning lots of delicious mocktails), and the flavor is out of this world.
+This Grenadine recipe, or as others like to call it Pomegranate Simple Syrup, is a staple item on my bar cart.
+I love how it takes 10 minutes to make, lasts weeks (meaning lots of delicious mocktails), and the flavor is out of this world… not to mention the beautiful deep red color.

-Ditch the store bought grenadine and go for homemade.
+So, ditch the store bought grenadines (that don’t actually contain pomegranate) and go for homemade.
 Let’s make it!

 Looking for other sweet, red simple syrup options?
 Try my fruity Strawberry Simple Syrup or this holiday Spiced Cranberry Syrup.